kw7oe/sadp-notes/architecture/mvc.md

 <img src="../images/mvc_pattern.png">

 ### Context
-- **User interface software** is typically the most frequently modified portion of an intractive application.
+- **User interface software** is typically the most frequently modified portion of an interactive application.
-- For this reason, it is important to keep modifcations to the user interface software seperate from the rest of thte system.
+- For this reason, it is important to keep modifcations to the user interface software seperate from the rest of the system.
 - User often wish to **look at data from different perspectives**, such as bar graph or pie chart.
 - These representations should both reflect the current state of the data.